 After receiving a positive feedback from the editors, the article will be published after some days.
 It is often necessary for the writer to ask for confirmation and permission from the institutions featured in the article.

-- The writer receives 2000 yen/article (transportation fees included) *for commissioned articles, the compensation may be higher.
+- The writer receives 2000 yen/article (transportation fees included) *for commissioned articles, the compensation will be higher.

 - The article should be 700 - 800 words long.